opinion

 Spotlighting Products That Drive Engagement

 During Masturbation May, customers are actively searching for solo pleasure products, with data showing that searches for terms like “vibrator,” “masturbation toys” and “best sex toy for beginners” consistently spike this month.
-This is the perfect time to showcase vibrators, masturbators and anal toys, as well as more specialized items like clitoral stimulators, G-spot vibrators and premium strokers.
+Therefore, this is the perfect time to showcase vibrators, masturbators and anal toys, as well as more specialized items like clitoral stimulators, G-spot vibrators and premium strokers.
 E-tailers should highlight these products on their storefronts with dedicated Masturbation May collections and product categories that capture the surge in demand.

 According to recent data, solo masturbation toys have seen 35% year-over-year growth in ecommerce, particularly vibrators and masturbators.
 This indicates a high-intent audience ready to explore and purchase.
-For instance, bullet vibrators and wand vibrators are often top performers, so positioning these products as featured items with discounted bundles or limited-edition sets can help capitalize on this surge.
+For instance, bullet vibrators and wand vibrators are often top performers, so positioning these products as featured items or limited-edition sets can help capitalize on this surge.

 Retailers can make it easy for customers to explore pleasure with a single click, by offering curated collections such as “solo care” sets that include lube, toys and discreet storage options.
 These curated offers make the shopping experience more personalized and engaging, creating a direct connection between Masturbation May and the products that enhance it.